BMW 1 Series (E87): 2007

 In March 2007, the E87 five-door hatchback received a facelift (also called LCI).
 Changes included the N43 four-cylinder engine replacing the N45 and N46 engines, various changes to improve fuel economy (marketed as EfficientDynamics), electric power steering replacing the traditional hydraulic power steering, revised bumpers and interior changes.

 In May 2007, the E81 three-door hatchback models were released.

 In November 2007, the E82 coupe models were released, followed by the E88 convertible models soon after.

-2011
+2010

-In 2011, the E82 coupé and E88 convertible models received a facelift.
+In 2010 (2011 Model Year), the E82 coupé and E88 convertible models received a facelift.
 Changes included headlights and taillight revisions, new front/rear bumpers and minor revisions to the interior.
 For the 135i model, the N55 engine replaced the N54.
 Even though many engines are the same, the facelifted 1 Series fuel consumption is slightly higher in some models such as the 123d, and slightly lower in some models such as the 120i.